nzbgetcom/par2cmdline-turbo/README.md

 * faster GF16 techniques, taking advantage of modern SIMD extensions, are used instead of MMX
 * faster CRC32 implementations
 * uses stitched MD5+CRC32 hashing
+* accelerates matrix inversion
 * does not add support for async I/O, though it might get some due to the async nature of ParPar’s GF16 backend
 * does not add GPU computation (but ParPar has elementary OpenCL support, so might arrive in the future)
-* optimizations for ARM CPUs
+* optimizations for ARM and RISC-V CPUs
 * cross-platform support

 ## Benchmarks